Templarian/MaterialDesign-Site/src/content/contribute.md

 - Bootstrap 4 (SASS)
 - Content is mostly Markdown files and can be edited right from GitHub's editor.

-The endpoints are still being documented and are being worked on to provide more robust functionality.
+The [API endpoints](/contribute/site/api) are still being documented and are being worked on to provide more robust functionality.